 Beijing has been China’s capital city for over 800 years.
 Travelers will find glorious monuments, incredible shopping, and authentic food to die for.
 Beijing has a charm that other Asian cities lack.
 It is ideal for individuals seeking a vacation with history and culture.

 Beijing is one of the world’s great cities that has to be visited at least once.
-Whether it is your first time or fifth time to stay in the capital, here are the best areas to stay in Beijing on your trip.
+Whether it is your first time or fifth time staying in the capital, here are the best areas to stay in Beijing on your trip.

 Beijing’s most iconic landmarks can be found in Qianmen.
 It is a beautiful area of the capital thanks to the history that permeates it.
 Qianmen has more than five centuries of history running through it.
 The area was the central marketplace for Beijing during the Qing Dynasty.